 Arts & Sciences Award for Faculty Governance

 Two annual awards honor faculty members in Arts & Sciences who devote special efforts to helping their colleagues through committee membership and other service in departments, programs, Arts & Sciences and College committees.
 Each award carries $3,000, with the funds applied as either a one-time salary stipend or research support for the following year.

 Arts & Sciences Faculty Award for Teaching Excellence

 These awards honor faculty members in Arts & Sciences who devote special efforts to teaching and inspiring their students through lectures, seminars, laboratories, independent studies, and mentoring.
 Faculty are nominated by student groups.
 The student groups submit names to the Dean, who then invites the chair or director to prepare a nomination packet.
 Faculty nominees can be tenured, tenure-eligible, full-time non-tenure eligible, and part-time adjuncts.
-The award can be applied as either a one-time salary stipend or as research support for the following year.
+The award can be applied as either a one-time salary stipend or as professional development support for the following year.

 Thomas A. Graves, Jr. Award for Sustained Excellence in Teacing

 This annual award recognizes a faculty member for sustained excellence in teaching and is presented at the Commencement ceremony.
 The award is funded annually and is named for Thomas Ashley Graves, Jr., president of the College from 1971 to 1985.
 Nominees must have more than ten years of service.
 NTE faculty are eligible for this award.
 Nomination should include a reasonably complete, but not exhaustive, description of the individual’s accomplishments; no more than five supporting letters from faculty colleagues, students and/or alumni; and a current c.v..
 The President will make the final selection.